MGamalE/GitSheet/README.md

 	1. You modify files in your working directory
 	2. You add a snapshot for these files in the satging area
 	3. You do a commit, that will take these files and snapshot then store them in the git directory

+#### :note: Git Basics Overview

+- Commit :
+> It’s a group of changes and it has only the changes, each commit points to parent commit(s).